Discover more from John Hattaway

 My name is John and I am the third oldest of eight children.
 I have an older brother and an older sister and four younger brothers and a younger sister.
 There are fourteen years between my oldest and youngest siblings and about thirteen months between me and my younger brother.
 Not that age differences matter after decades of being alive, but when it comes to my story - the story I’m telling, years and months start to make parts of my life make sense.

-I was born in Denver, Colorado and after I was born, there were complications and I was moved into the ICU.
+I was born in Denver, Colorado and after I was born, there were complications and I was moved into the ICU1.
 My mother doesn’t remember whether my heart was beating too fast or too slow, just that there was a problem.
 In either case, no one knew whether or not I would survive and instead of having a brand new baby they could hold and love, take home and show off, they had the idea of a child which resulted in someone they could see or hold or share with others.
-Borrowing from the thought experiment Schrödinger’s Cat, I was both alive and dead until something changed.
+Borrowing from the thought experiment Schrödinger’s Cat2, I was both alive and dead until something changed.

 Thanks for reading John Hattaway!
 Subscribe for free to receive new posts and support my work.